prathjan/iks-intersight-terraform/README.md

 Intersight IKS provisioning using Terraform Provider

 ## Use Case Statement
-Create an IKS 3-node cluster on vSphere Infrastructure registered with Intersight.
+Create an IKS 3-node cluster using Terraform Intersight Provider on vSphere Infrastructure registered with Intersight.

 ### Pre-requisites
 Please sign up for an account on intersight.com with access to vSphere infrastructure